ElectricRCAircraftGuy/eRCaGuy_dotfiles/home/.ssh/README.md

 # leave it out if you want--you'll just have to manually type the command each time you ssh into
 # the dropbear server is all.

+# When done configuring "/etc/dropbear-initramfs/config"
+# and "/etc/dropbear-initramfs/authorized_keys" above, you can view the contents of all files
+# like this, just to double-check them:
+sudo grep --color=always '' /etc/dropbear-initramfs/*

 # Now that you've added a public ssh key to your dropbear
 # server's "/etc/dropbear-initramfs/authorized_keys" file: Update your initramfs filesystem image